Sir Edward Knatchbull, 9th Baronet

 Sir Edward Knatchbull, 9th Baronet, PC, FRS (20 December 1781 – 24 May 1849) was a British Tory politician.
-He held office under Sir Robert Peel as Paymaster of the Forces between 1834 and 1835 and as Paymaster-General between 1841 and 1845.
+He held office under Sir Robert Peel as Paymaster of the Forces between 1834 and 1835 and as Paymaster General between 1841 and 1845.

 Background and education

-Knatchbull was the son of Sir Edward Knatchbull, 8th Baronet, and Mary, daughter and heiress of William Western Hugessen, of Provender House in Norton, Kent, and was educated at Christ Church, Oxford and matriculated in 1800.
+Knatchbull was the son of Sir Edward Knatchbull, 8th Baronet, and Mary, daughter and heiress of William Western Hugessen, of Provender House in Norton, Kent, and was educated at Christ Church, Oxford, and matriculated in 1800.

 He was elected a Fellow of the Royal Society in 1802 and was called to the Bar at Lincoln's Inn in 1803.
 In 1819 he succeeded in the baronetcy on the death of his father.

 Political career

 Knatchbull was elected as a Member of Parliament (MP) for Kent at a by-election in November 1819, to fill the vacancy caused by the death of his father.
 He held the seat until the 1831 general election, which he did not contest.
-The Reform Act 1832 split the Kent county constituency into Eastern and Western divisions, and at the 1831 general election Knatchbull was elected as one of the two MPs for the new Eastern division of Kent.
-He held that seat until his resignation in early 1845 by taking the Chiltern Hundreds.
+The Reform Act 1832 split the Kent county constituency into Eastern and Western divisions, and at the 1832 general election Knatchbull and John Pemberton Plumptre were elected as Members for the new Eastern division of Kent.
+Knatchbull held that seat until his resignation in early 1845 by taking the Chiltern Hundreds.

 In 1829 he became one of the leaders of the "Ultra-Tories" who were opposed to Catholic emancipation in Ireland.
-Sworn of the Privy Council in 1834, he served under Sir Robert Peel as Paymaster of the Forces between 1834 and 1835 and as Paymaster-General between 1841 and 1845.
+Sworn of the Privy Council in 1834, he served under Sir Robert Peel as Paymaster of the Forces between 1834 and 1835 and as Paymaster General between 1841 and 1845.

 Family

 Knatchbull married twice.
-His first wife was Annabella Christiana Honywood, daughter of Sir John Honywood, 4th Baronet.
+His first wife was Annabella Christiana Honywood, daughter of Sir John Honywood, 4th Baronet and Hon.
+Frances Courtenay.
 They married on 25 August 1806 and had six children: